VirgilSecurity/virgil-crypto-c/docs/c_gmodule.md

 The c_macros item can have these attributes:

 scope:
-    Defines module visibility.
+    Defines component visibility.
 The scope attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Component is visible for outside world.
 private: Component is visible only within library or a specific source file.
-opqaue: Component declaration is visible for outside world.
-Component definition is hidden in a correspond source file.
-external: Component declaration is visible for outside world.
-Component definition is located somewhere.

 is_method:
     The is_method attribute is optional.
 Its default value is "0".
 It can